Edited Media Understanding Frames: Reasoning About the Intent and Implications of Visual Misinformation: Acknowledgements

 \section{Acknowledgements}

-{ The authors would like to thank Ryan Qiu for help with analysis, and the Amazon Mechanical Turk community.
-This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE1256082, and in part by NSF (IIS-1714566), DARPA CwC through ARO (W911NF15-1-0543), DARPA MCS program through NIWC Pacific (N66001-19-2-4031), and the Allen Institute for AI. }
+{ The authors would like to thank Ryan Qiu for help with analysis, and the Amazon Mechanical Turk community for help with annotation.
+This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE1256082, and in part by NSF (IIS-1714566), DARPA CwC through ARO (W911NF15-1-0543), DARPA MCS program through NIWC Pacific (N66001-19-2-4031), NSF (IIS-1714566), and the Allen Institute for AI. }